Abstract

 Conclusion

 The need for improved design features of the radio modem has been widely discussed.
-With the advance in technology, the need for a fast, reliable and robust ambulance communication system has been emphasized.
-The design of an UHF range radio modem with relevant features for the specific application is a daunting task and careful selection of features has been considered.
+With the advances in technology, the need for a fast, reliable and robust ambulance communication system has been emphasized.
+The design of a UHF range radio modem with relevant features for the specific application is a daunting task, and a careful selection of features has been considered.
 The incorporation of new technology features does not necessarily translate into the best design for the specific application.
 Ambulances give urgent attention when the need arises.
-Life-support machines embedded in an ambulance are of utmost importance hence given the first priority network connection.
-Several design requirements considered are bandwidth requirements, use of digital modulation techniques, error detection and correction, codec, compression and priority scheduling among others
+Life-support machines embedded in an ambulance are of utmost importance, hence given the first priority network connection.
+Several design requirements considered are bandwidth requirements, use of digital modulation techniques, error detection and correction, codec, compression and priority scheduling, among others.

 References